 External HDDs and SSDs

-You can get both HDD and SSD devices as external drives.
-These generally offer the largest storage capacity among external options, with external HDDs offering up to 20 TB of storage and (reasonably-priced) external SSDs offering up to 8 TB of storage.
+You can get both HDDs and SSDs as external drives.
+These generally offer the largest storage capacity among external options, with external HDDs typically offering up to 22 terabytes (TB) of storage and external SSDs usually offering up to 8 TB of storage.

-External HDDs and SSDs work in the exact same way that their internal counterparts do.
-Most external drives can connect to any computer; they’re not tied to one device, so they’re a decent solution for transferring files across devices.
+External HDDs and SSDs work in precisely the same way that their internal counterparts do, and can connect to most computers.
+They’re decent – though slightly unwieldy – solutions for transferring files across devices.